Frequently Asked Questions

 Meet with an academic counselor to plan a course of study that will satisfy your transfer requirements.

-The OAA offers the same quality programming as the traditional AA, with several added benefits:
+The Online AA offers the same quality programming as the traditional AA, with several added benefits:

 - The flexibility of online courses — study when and where it fits into your schedule.